Emily (left) and Ana Maria (right) enjoying the fall colors in Wisconsin’s Northwoods, 2018.

 Rita “Cat” Hayworth

 Rita met Emily at the Iowa County Humane Society when the latter was searching for a feisty little mouser to join her in a 100-year-old farmhouse.
 Ever self-assured, Rita climbed onto Emily’s lap right away and came home later that day.
 She’s a small cat, but don’t tell her that!
 Her short little legs, stubby raccoon tail, and funny squashed face somehow add up to a very cute and clever little feline.
 Rita likes to use her claws to pick things up and bat them about.
 She takes much joy in deftly emptying a pen jar one by one.
-When Rita is not chasing mice or pens or corks, you can find her snoozing on her favorite chairs in the dining and sunroom, or patiently waiting for you to notice her.
+When Rita is not chasing mice or pens or corks, you can find her snoozing on her favorite chairs in the living room and sunroom, or patiently waiting for you to notice her.

 Humphrey “Bogey” Bogart